-Art Works for Change was established in 2008 to expand upon the efforts of a team of dedicated artists and social change leaders that, since 2005, had produced a series of acclaimed traveling museum exhibitions focused on social and environmental themes.
-Art Works for Change was founded by Randy Jayne Rosenberg, who brings more than 30 years of experience both as an artist as well as a curator for a wide range of corporate, health care, government, and institutional art collections and exhibitions.
+Art Works for Change was established in 2008 to expand upon the efforts of a team of dedicated artists and social change leaders who since 2005 had produced a series of acclaimed traveling museum exhibitions focused on social and environmental themes.
+Art Works for Change was founded by Randy Jayne Rosenberg, who brings more than 30 years of experience both as an artist and as a curator for a wide range of corporate, health care, government, and institutional art collections and exhibitions.

 We work with both emerging and renowned artists.
-Our geographically diverse artists are invited for their capacity to hold an expansive vision, create content-driven artwork, achieve artistic excellence, and their recognition within the international art community.
-Their work ranges from video installation, performance art to the more traditional art forms of painting, photography and sculpture We see our artists as visionaries and storytellers.
-Lyrically and emphatically, artists’ stories reflect our own stories, and offer new ones, translating and transforming our world view and broadening our horizons.
+Our geographically diverse artists are invited for their capacity to hold an expansive vision, to create content-driven artwork, and to achieve artistic excellence, as well as for their recognition within the international art community.
+Their work ranges from video installation performance art to the more traditional forms of painting, photography, and sculpture.
+We see our artists as visionaries and as storytellers.
+Lyrically and emphatically, the stories they tell both reflect our own experiences and offer fresh insights, translating and transforming our worldview, broadening our horizons.
 Art utilizes a rich set of tools, from irony to allegory, beauty to provocation, metaphor to humor, helping us envision a more positive future.

 Art Works for Change is registered in the United States as a tax-exempt 501(c)3 nonprofit corporation.
 Our exhibitions are funded by forward-thinking companies, foundations, and individuals who support our mission.
 In addition, each of our participating venues pays a participation fee that helps cover costs.